-Pranayama and Meditation
+Pranayama and Yoga Meditation

 Developing a regular ‘sitting’ practice and learning pranayama techniques that regulate the breath allows us to effectively settle and clam the mind.
 The powerful breathing techniques of Pranayama provide the prefect tool for preparing the body prior to meditation.
 In addition, learning pranayama and meditation together can suddenly make meditation accessible and possible for those have struggled to reach a meditative state.

 In course is delivered as four 2 hour classes over four weeks.
 You will learn.

 - What is a healthy versus a dysfunctional breathing pattern.